Ryan puts personal spin on Medicare debate

 Romney's choice of Ryan as his running mate has put a spotlight on the Wisconsin congressman's best-known achievement - a budget plan that would slash Medicare's projected costs by converting it to a program that provides limited subsidies to buy coverage.

-But on the campaign trail, Ryan has moved away from his plan to emphasize less contentious proposals by Romney.
+But on the campaign trail, Ryan has emphasized less contentious proposals offered by Romney.

 Talk of shrinking the health program for the elderly could lose votes in the November 6 election in the hotly contested state of Florida, home to the highest concentration of retirees in the country.